 VICE: eSports has quite obviously grown in 2015, in terms of viewers, live attendances and prize money.
 Some of the statistics make for impressive reading, but what sort of a ceiling is there for this?

-More stadiums, theatres, and event halls were full of eSports fans than ever before this year, and the League of Legends World Championships in Berlin had its largest ever audience, even with an unfavourable finals match-up.
+More stadiums, theaters, and event halls were full of eSports fans than ever before this year, and the League of Legends World Championships in Berlin had its largest-ever audience, even with an unfavorable finals match-up.
 So while 2015 may have been another big jump up from 2014, I see no reason based on past examples that 2016 won't be on another level.
 People watching other people play video games professionally has no ceiling in sight.

 The eSports scene up until now has done a great job of self-sustaining itself with limited support from developers themselves, but they are arguably the most important piece of the puzzle for continuing success.
 So now with folks like EA, Microsoft and Activision finally stepping up their worldwide efforts to support competitive gaming, and heavyweights like Riot, Valve, Blizzard and HiRez continuing to raise their game, things look good for 2016.

 Do you think that other disciplines need to compete, financially, with Dota 2's the International and its multimillion prize pool, in order for the "mainstream media" to pay attention?